 It was like being thrust into the past.
 I almost wanted to cry.
 It was all so unreal.

 Even so, I could tell Mace wasn't happy.
 I pulled the sneakers that I'd taken out of the closet onto my feet, considering whether to say something.
 I was already pretty sure I knew what was on his mind.

 "We can't just leave them out there...," he muttered, so I didn't have to bring up the topic.
 Them.
 For a second, I thought he meant everyone we'd lost during what'd happened at Grayson's camp and then afterwards in the snowy forest.
 But then I remembered the others.
 The rest of the Snow Society who had been left behind when all of us had abandoned them to go find Grayson.
 I hadn't really thought about them much.
 In my head, I was imagining them completely okay on their own.
 My mind went back to all the awkward looks I'd been getting for being a newbie and even the attempt to kill me.
 At least whoever had tried hurting me was likely no longer around.

 "I don't think we really have a choice."
 I finished tying up my right shoe before moving on to my left.

 "We should.
 I don't understand why they are so urgent about keeping us here...," he said while standing up, his face grave.

 "They are just trying to help us."

 "I don't trust them."
 He stared at the electronic board on one side of the room.
-"They could be watching us right now...hearing all of this....we know barely anything about what we're getting into.
-And aren't you wondering how they just happened to know the exact moment we'd arrive at your neighborhood?
+"They could be watching us right now...hearing all of this...we know barely anything about what we're getting into.
+And aren't you a little disturbed by how they forcefully picked us all up from the forest?
 Nothing makes sense."

 But as I walked down the hallway to the cafeteria, I couldn't even focus on food.
-All I could think of was how untrustworthy the entire situation was.
-I wanted to tell myself I was wrong and just enjoy a new life where I didn't have to forage for food or fear for my life every second of the day.
+All I could think of was what Mace had said.
+I wanted to believe we were safe and just enjoy a new life where I didn't have to forage for food or fear for my survival every second of the day.

 YOU ARE READING